© 2023 NLB Services. All Rights Reserved.

 This is a very important process and involves reading the data Source IP address, connecting to a Destination IP address.
 The source IP is enriched with Active Directory information, and the IP is mapped to that particular machine.
 So when the analysts are looking at alerts, they know that particular IP has a specific machine name when they’re looking at it in real-time (associating when the event is actually happening).
 Since machine IP changes are dynamic (DHCP), real-time mapping is very important for the association of machine to IP address to happen.
 Also, the log in and log off to that IP/machine, and the user logged in at the time the event is happening is mapped.
 Real-time mapping of unknown threats is based on behavioral analytics, and provides deep network visibility.

 SIEM solutions are mainly used as tools that generate alerts.
-The challenge is that the Analytics run in batch mode.
+The challenge is that the security analytics run in batch mode.
 If the SOC analyst wants to investigate something, s/he runs a query, picks up the data and starts enriching it only at the time when the query is sent.
 That takes time.
 Real-time enrichment while ingesting the data is a big differentiator.
 It is always available for querying, and it minimizes the time to get results.

 Any such solution needs to be scalable.
 Why is this important?
 When customers install, their needs change over time.
 There are more data sources to ingest, different departments asking for different business requirements.
 Scalability is very important.
 Software platforms can help scale horizontally, no matter what and how many data sources, without breaking the architecture.
 Scale is achieved by spinning additional hardware to accommodate additional ingestion points and additional data to ingest and analyze.
 Deployment becomes versatile – On premise, on the cloud or in a hybrid environment.